AAVUL is an extraordinary wealth and investment planning tool that brings advisor and client benefits without barriers.

 The advisor can apply any number of advice models to the firm’s approved investment mix to view, and, side by side, compare each of the structured portfolios.
-The portfolio that best fits with the client’s wealth and investing planning is selected by the advisor and becomes the target portfolio until it is restructured.
+The portfolio that best fits with the client’s wealth and investing planning is selected by the advisor and becomes the AAVUL target portfolio until it is restructured.
 Portfolio rebalancing works with the target portfolio’s allocation.

 The target portfolio is then executed through the advisor’s chosen custodian and order management system.
 After execution, the custody feed for the newly-traded portfolio is compared to the optimized portfolio for compliance purposes.
-This process ensures that the AAVUL’s tax shield is not pierced from legal or regulatory violations.
+This process ensures that AAVUL’s tax shield is not pierced from legal or regulatory violations.

 Why is AAVUL a much more effective asset location resource than tax-deferred retirement portfolios?